filo1291/scrum/README.md

 ### The Product Backlog is ordered by:

-- [x] The Product Owner with the most valuable items placed at the top.
+- [x] Whatever is deemed most appropriate by the Product Owner.
 - [ ] Risk, where safer items are at the top, and riskier items are at the bottom.
 - [ ] Items are randomly arranged.
 - [ ] Size, where small items are at the top and large items are at the bottom.